microsoftarchive/Learn-LTI/docs/TROUBLESHOOTING.md

 We have seen a issue where the "Authorization" header was not being forwarded to the backend by AWS CloudFront.
 See the following documentation
 [Configure CloudFront to Forward Authorization Headers](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/add-origin-custom-headers.html#add-origin-custom-headers-forward-authorization)

 # Debugging Errors related to http500 indicated in Browser with Oops!
 Something went wrong..
-We suggest you to our help page.
+We suggest you go to our help page.

 ## Unable to open the Assignments page in Learn-LTI
 Users access failing with http500 which essentially has been the source of the Oops!something went wrong error message in the browser window.